 If you have a really large orange you might only get 2 slices on.
 I used a navel orange in the pictures.

 You'll probably want to take them off before you serve the bread.
 Even though they're pretty, and covered in sugar, they're pretty bitter.

 If you want to do a more traditional candied orange for the top, that's totally fine, too!
 You'll have to either buy them or plan ahead of time since they can take quite a while to make, plus drying time.
 Try this Candied Orange Sliced recipe from Oven Tales.
 If you do that, you don't have to remove them before you eat the bread, because they won't be bitter (because they'll have more sugar!).

 Put the whole orange in your pecan cranberry bread

 Most orange cranberry bread recipes use orange juice, and sometimes orange zest for the orange flavor.
 In our version, we cut the orange segments out and puree them all up for extra fiber that isn't usually in quick breads.
 If you want to use orange juice, go for it, but maybe consider a juice with pulp for some extra fiber.
 The bread won't be pulpy, I promise!

 This bread is perfect at room temperature, but amazing when warmed or toasted!

-Orange Cranberry Bread
+Pecan Cranberry Bread